OFFICIAL WEB SITE

 Budget Preparation Process

 The Town of River Bend employs a progressive and transparent budget development process that allows for significant participation from elected officials, advisory boards, staff, and the public.
-The budget process begins, typically in November, at a Council Retreat with a discussion of the general priorities of the Council for the next fiscal year.
-It is these priorities that form the framework for the preparation of the budget.
+The budget process typically begins at the January Council Work Session with the Budget Kick-Off presentation.
+It includes a discussion of the general priorities of the Council for the next fiscal year.
+These priorities help form the framework for the preparation of the budget.
+The Town Manager presents his budget recommendation in early May.
+The process ends with the adoption of the new budget during the June Council meeting.
+The dates of the meetings vary from year to year.
+Adoption of the budget is preceded by a public hearing.
+The budget becomes effective on July 1 of each year.

-Each year, the Town Council approves scheduling a series of Budget Workshops beginning in March.
-This series of seven meetings allows the Council, Staff, and the public who attend, to discuss the budget in great detail, examining each expense in light of the needs of the enterprise fund areas, and the general fund departments.
+The Town Council approves scheduling a series of Budget Workshops annually beginning in March.
+This series of meetings allows the Council, staff, and the public who attend, to discuss the budget in great detail, examining each expense in light of the needs of the enterprise funds and the general fund departments.
+The meetings and documents related to them are posted on the Town’s web page in advance of the meetings.
+Information about previous budgets and the current budget can be found on this page on the “Adopted Budgets” tab.

 Irving Van Slyke, Finance Officer